Rust Closures Under the Hood: Comparing impl Fn and Box<dyn Fn>

 Return an impl Fn from a function

-The following example defines function make_quadratic that takes three f64 parameters a, b, and c.
-It returns a closure that implements the trait Fn(f64) -> f64.
+The following example defines function make_quadratic as taking three f64 parameters: a, b, and c.
+It returns a closure that implements the Fn(f64) -> f64 trait.
 The closure captures the variables a, b, and c from the surrounding scope and implements the logic of a quadratic equation with input x by calculating a*x*x + b*x + c and returning the result.

 pub fn make_quadratic(a: f64, b: f64, c: f64) -> impl Fn(f64) -> f64 {